What is Effective Interest Rate?

 - Enhance the way we analyze/compare financial products – Wouldn’t it give us a sigh of relief if we can conclude which investment or which loan is most beneficial for us to go ahead with?
 Well, understanding the impact of an effective interest rate than a nominal interest rate takes you one step further ahead to healthy future planning.

-- Improve the decision making for loan/investment – knowing what’s presented by media Vs what matters the most while taking any financial decision can significantly change your returns and relieve your expectations based on your understanding of effective interest rate but not the simple interest rate.
+- Improve the decision making for loan/investment – knowing what’s presented by the media Vs what matters the most while taking any financial decision can significantly change your returns and relieve your expectations based on your understanding of effective interest rate but not the simple interest rate.

 It’s important to note that when banks charge the interest, the stated rate of interest is considered rather than the annual interest rate.
 Banks follow this, so it would appear to consumers as if they are paying a lesser interest rate.